pspowell/CCHS/_posts/2025-11-25-rebuilding-cchs-coalition.md

 ## Why This Coalition Exists

-Over the last few years, members and volunteers have raised serious concerns about:
+Recently, members and volunteers have raised serious concerns about:

 - delays or refusals in providing board minutes and membership rosters,
 - decisions made without adequate member involvement,